LangChain4j Agent

 Chat with Tools

 Integrate with Camel routes as tools.
-This is powerful, because under the hood the LangChain4j Agent component reuses under the hood LangChain4j AIService to integrate with any Camel Routes defined using the Camel LangChain4j Tools component.
+The LangChain4j Agent component integrates with Camel Routes defined using the Camel LangChain4j Tools component via the tags parameter.

 // Define tool routes